perkeep/perkeep/doc/server-config.md

 You can specify a low-level configuration file to camlistored with the same `-configfile` option that is used to specify the simple mode configuration file.
-Camlistore tests for the presence of the `"handlerConfig": true` key/value pair to determine whether the configuration should be considered low-level.
+Perkeep tests for the presence of the `"handlerConfig": true` key/value pair to determine whether the configuration should be considered low-level.

 As the low-level configuration needs to be much more detailed and precise, it is not advised to write one from scratch.
-Therefore, the easiest way to get started is to first run Camlistore with a simple configuration (or none, as one will be automatically generated), and to download the equivalent low-level configuration that can be found at /debug/config on your Camlistore instance.
+Therefore, the easiest way to get started is to first run Perkeep with a simple configuration (or none, as one will be automatically generated), and to download the equivalent low-level configuration that can be found at /debug/config on your Perkeep instance.

 In the following are examples of features that can only be achieved through low-level configuration, for now.

-## Replication to another Camlistore instance {#replication}
+## Replication to another Perkeep instance {#replication}

 If `"/bs"` is the storage for your primary instance, such as for example: